jdnklau/rot/README.md

 # About Rot
 *Rot* is a portmanteau of *red* and *bot*.

 Red stands for the main protagonist of the first generation of core game series of pokemon, namely Pokemon Red Edition and Pokemon Blue Edition.
-In those games the player plays Red, a 10 year old boy traveling through all the land to become the leading pokemon champion.
+In those games the player plays Red, a 10 year old boy travelling through all the land to become the leading pokemon champion.

-Bot is a commonly used short for (software) robot, indicating that the AI of Rot indeed chooses it's actions by itself and without external input but the current game state.
+Bot is a commonly used short for (software) robot, indicating that the AI of Rot indeed chooses its actions by itself and without external input but the current game state.

 Additionally is *rot* the German word for *red*, thus further implying that Rot is indeed meant to be a software version of Red from the core game series.